This website is sponsored by: The Cusano Family Brain Tumor Fund

 In collaboration with Dr. Piepmeier, my family and I established The Cusano Family Brain Tumor Fund, a gift fund designed to give back and promote brain tumor research and awareness.
 Donations are raised from an annual concert and are directed towards clinical and laboratory research in order to find the cure.
 Since the first concert in 2014, the Cusano family has donated over $100,000 for the Yale Brain Tumor Center and we remain hopeful that together, the cure will someday be found.

 - Chris' blog can be read here at greymattersblog.com

 - Update “What is Chris Planning?”

 - Elected Vice President of the Connecticut Brain Tumor Alliance and will continue to advocate for, and be a resource to, brain tumor patients

-- Mark your calendars now!
-The fourth annual “Playing for the Cure: Brainstormin” will be held on Friday, September 15, 2017 at the Stony Creek Brewery in Branford, CT from 6:00PM-11:00PM.
+- The fifth annual “Playing for the Cure: Brainstormin” is being held on Friday, September 14, 2018 at the Stony Creek Brewery in Branford, CT from 6:30PM-11:00PM.
+Please join the Cusano Family once again for a night of lively music with Heat, Connecticut’s favorite cover band that will be mixed and produced by Parkville Sounds, LLC!
+Come and grab a frosty beverage and be amongst the company of great friends as we gather to raise money in the fight against brain tumors..
 Ticket prices, entertainment and food truck options will be announced on The Cusano Family Brain Tumor Fund website at www.cusanosagainstbraintumors.com as soon as the details are finalized.